ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 4.)
 Manually Downloading the List - OPTIONAL

 You can grab a copy of Listonomicon.wabbajack [here](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description) and use Wabba’s “Install from disk" if you prefer a manual install or if you want to install an older version of the list for some reason.
 Otherwise, ignore step 3 and follow step 4's install instructions instead.
+The version on Nexus is frequently out of date, the latest and most up to date Listo is always on the Wabbajack gallery.

 ### 5.)
 Preparing Steam